-There are four full-color monographs written about her work: Carole Feuerman Sculpture, both editions published by Hudson Hills Press, La Scultura in Contra la Realta, which is available in multiple languages, and Swimmers, published by The Artist Book Foundation.
+She has four full-color monographs: Carole Feuerman Sculpture, both editions published by Hudson Hills Press, La Scultura in Contra la Realta, published by Edizioni Polistampa, and Swimmers, published by The Artist Book Foundation.
 A History of Western Art, published by Abrams and written by Anthony Mason and John T Spike, showcases her sculpture Grande Catalina.

 Her works are in the private collections of his majesty the Emperor of Japan, Mr. William Clinton and Mrs. Hillary Clinton, Norman Brahman, Caldic Collection, Mark Parker, William Mack, Ariella Wertheimer, Robert Hurst, and Malcolm Forbes among others.
 She has taught, lectured, and given workshops at the Metropolitan Museum of Art, the Solomon Guggenheim Museum, Columbia University, and Grounds for Sculpture.
 She is in the permanent collections of eighteen museums including the City of Sunnyvale CA, the City of Peekskill NY, El Paso Museum of Art, the Boca Raton Museum of Art, Bass Museum, and Art St. Urban.